The South African Best Online Trading Platform Revealed

 Are non-FSCA online trading platforms safe?

 Yes, in many cases - trading platforms located overseas are very safe.
-For example, eToro is regulated by three reputable financial bodies - which includes the FCA (UK), ASIC (Australia), and CySEC (Cyprus).
+For example, Capital.com is regulated by 2 reputable financial bodies - including the FCA (UK) and CySEC (Cyprus).